 Have you heard that boys statistically get more attention than girls in a classroom?
 What do you think has caused the integration of young men and young women in educational settings, from high schools to youth groups to summer camps?
 What are some of the positive effects of this social policy, and what have been some of the negative or unintended effects?

 If you enjoyed these cause and effect essay topics, be sure to check back each week for more Writing Prompt Wednesdays!
-Once a month, we feature topics especially suited for high schoolers.
+Once a month, we feature topics especially suited for teens.